What if the most successful school year is the one you’re willing to let go of?

 And then, it’s gone.

-Not because it didn’t matter, but because the value was never just the final product.
-It was the growth that happened along the way.
+Not because it didn’t matter, but because the value was never in keeping it.

 The Same Child, A Different Year